kuwala-io/kuwala/kuwala/pipelines/admin-boundaries/README.md

 # Admin Boundaries

+### EXPERIMENTAL: Pipeline is WIP and not integrated into the CLI

 Having a source for worldwide admin boundaries is a common base functionality for different use cases.
 An admin boundary can be as big as a continent or country or as small as a city or district.
 There exist different datasets of different quality for specific regions in the world.
 We identified OpenStreetMap (OSM) to be the best starting point